Zepan/MF1_SDK/README.md

 This repo is no longer maintained, please contact support@sipeed.com if you need a new SDK

+The new SDK only open for commercial customer; for opensource usage, please use MaixPy, and tutorial in: https://blog.sipeed.com/p/1338.html

 ## Pre Built Firmware

 [http://dl.sipeed.com](http://dl.sipeed.com/MAIX/SDK/MF1_SDK_Prebuild/dev)